 How to make Chinese crispy chilli oil

-This recipe contains affiliate links to our partner Rajah Spices.
+This recipe contains affiliate links to our partner Rajah Spices and Amazon.
 Any purchases made after clicking these links does provide Cook, Eat, Repeat! with a small commission which we use to help continue the funding of the site.
 All our opinions are our own, and we only recommend brands we trust and have used repeatedly ourselves.

 "Chillies are like teenagers.
 You think you know them, and then they surprise you." - Adam Schihab